Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 2. CSV file contains 2,000 rows, for the migration of more than 2,000 mailboxes additional CSV file creation is required and utilizes new batch migration for utilization of each file.

 For successful migration to Office 365, proper communication, as well as connection, is required with an email system.
 To perform this, Office 365 utilizes a migration endpoint.
-It can be created by using Powershell for that firstly; a Connection with Exchange Online is required.
+It can be created by using Powershell and firstly; a Connection with Exchange Online is required.
 User can run the mentioned command for the creation of an endpoint known as StageEndpoint:

 Note: New-MigrationEndpoint cmdlet is utilized for specification of database service for utilization by using an option of TargetDatabase.
 Otherwise, it will be directed from the services of the Active Directory Federation, where it is located.